Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Can I transfer Help to Buy to Lifetime ISA?

-Help to buy ISA vs LISA: which should I choose?
+Help to Buy Vs Lifetime ISA: Which should I choose?

-Remember that while a LISA offers more generous gains over a number of years, it has more restrictive clauses and penalties around earlier withdrawal.
-You may also have the option of transferring Help to Buy ISA to Lifetime ISA should you plans change - and depending on your age you could still open a LISA for retirement purposes only, even after using a H2B ISA for your first mortgage deposit, although keep in mind that a LISA only pays its bonus at the end of the tax year, while HTB ISA bonus is paid at any time, upon redemption.
+Remember that while a Lifetime ISA offers more generous gains over a number of years, it has more restrictive clauses and penalties around earlier withdrawal.
+You may also have the option of transferring Help to Buy ISA to Lifetime ISA should you plans change - and depending on your age you could still open a Lifetime ISA for retirement purposes only, even after using a H2B ISA for your first mortgage deposit, although keep in mind that a Lifetime ISA only pays its bonus at the end of the tax year, while HTB ISA bonus is paid at any time, upon redemption.

-Whether you decide to go for a LISA or Help to buy ISA, once you’ve saved enough to put down a deposit on your first home and claimed the government bonus, the next stage is no different from any other mortgage application.
-Using a H2B ISA or LISA won’t limit you in terms of which lenders you can approach, so we recommend you speak to an all-of-market advisor to get access to the best deals for you.
+Whether you decide to go for a Lifetime ISA or Help to buy ISA, once you’ve saved enough to put down a deposit on your first home and claimed the government bonus, the next stage is no different from any other mortgage application.
+Using a H2B ISA or Lifetime ISA won’t limit you in terms of which lenders you can approach, so we recommend you speak to an all-of-market advisor to get access to the best deals for you.

 What size deposit do I need?